Calteo/Slooh.Explorer/README.md

 # Slooh.Explorer

-Download utility for the Slooh WebSite
+Download utility for the Slooh (www.slooh.com).